DylanHuynh7/DylanHuynh7.github.io/index.md

 *Lab 4, part 1

   This lab was picked because it was my first proper exposure to coding as a whole.
 Prior to this class I entered with zero knowledge of coding and the labs before four involved me getting confused.
-During four I began to understand how the double variables worked and that small moment of understanding was very memorable.
+During this I began to understand how the double variables worked and that small moment of understanding was very memorable.

 *Lab 7, part 1